-The Livingston Parish Fire Protection District No. 8 (District) was created in 1970 by resolution of the Livingston Parish Council under the authority of the Louisiana Revised Statue (LRS) 40:1492-1505 for the purpose of purchasing fire equipment and providing fire protection for the people of District No. 8 of Livingston Parish.
-The District is governed by a board of commissioners consisting of five members.
-Two are appointed by the governing authority, two by the governing body of the municipal corporation of the district; and the last, whom is chairman of the board, is selected by the other four members.
+Livingston Parish Fire Protection District No. 9, ("the District"), was created by resolution of the Livingston Parish Government under the authority of Louisiana Revised Statutes (LRS) 40:1492-1505 for the purpose of purchasing fire equipment and providing fire protection for the people of District No. 9 of Livingston Parish.
+The District is governed by a board of commissioners consisting of five members appointed by the Livingston Parish Government.
+Members serve staggered five-year terms and receive no compensation for their services.